bcmk/siren/README.md

 ![](res/icons/megaphone128x128.png)

+You just subscribe to your favorite models with __/add__ command.
-Telegram bot notifies you whenever your favorite BongaCams, Chaturbate or Stripchat models are online.
+Then you receive a notification whenever they are online.
 The bot queries models statuses every minute.

 Installation